wangziqi2013/wangziqi2013.github.io/_posts/2019-09-27-forgivetm.markdown

 aborts incurred by that line.
 The predictor is used to reduce the amount of storage required to store all lazily acquired lines.

 ForgiveTM works as follows.
-The bahavior of load instructions does not change as in the baseline system.
+The bahavior of load instructions does not change compared with the baseline system.
 Coherence protocol and conflict detection rule is also unmodified, i.e. the transaction aborts if the core receives a request for conflicting permissions from another core.
-This
+The behavior of writes, however, is changed depending on the predictor result.
+If the predictor indicates that the write is likely to incur aborts, then the write will be performed lazily.
+In this case, the processor only sends a GETS request instead of GETX for the write, and holds the cache line in shared state.
+The content of the line, however, is updated to reflect the store instruction.
+The T and L bits are also set to indicate that the cache line is transactional, and that the GETX request is delayed.